antick/mint-react/README.md

     <img src="public/images/preview.png" alt="React Mint Preview"/>
 </p>

+Mint-React is for those who want to build their apps in MERN stack.
+Mint Stack is divided in different repositories for backend and frontend respectively.
+This one is for the React frontend.
+Mint-React gives you some common functionalities out-of-the-box and insists on following the proper coding standards with ESLint.
+Mint-React has enough features to get you started on any project that you plan to build on MERN stack.

 ## Features

-1. Jest for unit tests with coverage report
-2. Cypress for end-to-end testing
-3. Preconfigured Tailwind CSS
-4. Pre-configured ESLint
-5. Forgot Password
-6. Login and Registration
+1. Login and Registration
+2. Forgot Password
-7. Public and private routes
+3. Public and private routes
+4. Robust token authentication
+5. Modular architecture
+6. Preconfigured Tailwind CSS
+7. Pre-configured ESLint
 8. Redux with hooks
-9. Modular architecture
-10. Robust token authentication
+9. Jest for unit tests with coverage report
+10. Cypress for end-to-end testing

 ## Quick start